chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/how-low-can-you-go.md

 ## Gameplay

 The tile consists of 2 circles moving horizantally, below which there are 3 rows with several gaps.
-12 marbles are dropped and begin to collect points by falling through the gaps.
+Marbles of the participating players are dropped and begin to collect points by falling through the gaps.
 If a marble falls through the last row, it appears back in the game through the pipe at the top.
 If a marble falls into a closed hole, it loses given number of points, which are given to the king, and is eliminated from the game.

 The game ends when there's one marble left.

-## Changelog
-v0.1 Alpha - The minigame was added.

 ## See also
 - How Low Can You Go - YouTube version